By Scott Swain

 (b) The law of comparative advantage.
 It's actually in the interest of all for even the strong to cooperate with the weak, because control is expensive and more so than markets.
 The Vikings were in the process of shifting from raiders to traders around the time of stiff British resistance, partly because of that resistance, and partly because they got more prosperity out of settling and trading.

 (c) [tongue in cheek here] Your theory explains why the US annexed Canada as soon as it was able to... oh wait.
 There isn't a single person in the US or Canada who imagines that Canada could withstand a military annexation.
-And yet, since 1812, when Canada maybe could defend against US aggression, it hasn't been there. *The trading relationship is so intertwined now that annexation would vastly disrupt the US economy, let alone Canada*.
+And yet, since 1812, when Canada maybe could defend against US aggression, it hasn't been there.
+The trading relationship is so intertwined now that annexation would vastly disrupt the US economy, let alone Canada's.
 Private agencies own the assets at their disposal, whereas politicians (especially in democracies) merely exercise temporary control over the State's military equipment.
 In the 1860s, would large scale combat have broken out on anywhere near the same scale if, instead of the two factions controlling hundreds of thousands of conscripts, all military commanders had to hire voluntary mercenaries and pay them a market wage for their services?

-(d) Social pressure, shame, and approval drive hierarchical societies and Anarchic ones.
-Hierarchical ones find this dangerous, because the few rule over the many only by the acquiescence of the many.
+(d) Social pressure, shame, and approval drive coercive hierarchical societies and Anarchic ones.
+Coercive hierarchical ones find this dangerous, because the few rule over the many only by the acquiescence of the many.
 If the few ever sufficiently displease the many, bad things happen.
 What that level of disapproval is depends on the specific cultural and historical data of the case, but this is why hierarchies try to control information so thoroughly.
 In a modern society, more than ever, what with peer to peer communication and mass many-to-many channels, it is much harder to keep people from knowing things.
 Social pressure had huge impacts on American imperialism.
 Didn't end it, but it moderated it.
 It's what gave Gorbachev the ability to dismantle the Soviet State.
 You can't discount the extent of this pressure.
 A modern statelet (or private group or warlord) attacking its neighbors is going to have to sell that more intensely than before, because information is harder to control.
 The more such a warlord overrides the social approval, the less strong his economic and material support for this annexation effort, the more other neighbors will start banding together in mutual defense agreements, the more groups worried will bribe away support, the more he will have to deal with domestic disturbance, etc. Humans don't like bullies.
 This is why people can hate America while still liking Americans.

 I highly recommend you check out the two short animations on this page that describe exactly this kind of thing: